 Jessie Leu, LPCC-S, LICDC, CAS

-Jessie specializes in substance use disorders, LGBTQ+ concerns, and neurodivergence, with a particular focus on supporting individuals who may have previously felt unseen or underserved in traditional mental health settings.
-As a Certified Autism Specialist, he has expanded his expertise to better serve neurodivergent clients and provide tailored therapeutic approaches that acknowledge the unique experiences and strengths of each individual.
-He offers both in-person counseling in Ohio City and telehealth services across Ohio and Minnesota through the counseling compact, helping clients access care in ways that fit their lives.
+Jessie specializes in substance use disorders, LGBTQ+ concerns, and neurodivergence, with a strong focus on helping individuals who may have previously felt unseen or underserved in traditional mental health environments.
+As a Certified Autism Specialist, he has expanded his expertise to better understand and support neurodivergent clients through personalized therapeutic approaches that recognize each individual’s strengths, experiences, and goals.
+His work emphasizes creating a safe, inclusive environment where clients can feel understood, empowered, and capable of lasting change.

-Before launching his private practice, Jessie served in several leadership and clinical roles throughout Ohio’s mental health community, including Clinical Director and Mental Health Clinician at Cleveland Sex and Intimacy Counseling, Mental Health Specialist at The Emily Program, and Clinical Coordinator at Oriana House, Inc..
-His diverse background has allowed him to work with individuals facing complex mental health, addiction, and recovery challenges while also mentoring and supervising fellow clinicians.
-Jessie earned his Master’s degree in Clinical Mental Health Counseling from Kent State University, where he developed the foundation for his client-centered and inclusive approach to care.
+Prior to launching his private practice, Jessie held several leadership and clinical positions throughout Ohio’s mental health community.
+His professional experience includes serving as Clinical Director and Mental Health Clinician at Cleveland Sex and Intimacy Counseling, Mental Health Specialist at The Emily Program, and Clinical Coordinator at Oriana House, Inc. These roles allowed him to work closely with individuals facing complex mental health, addiction, and recovery challenges while also mentoring and supervising fellow clinicians.
+Jessie earned his Master’s degree in Clinical Mental Health Counseling from Kent State University, where he developed the client-centered philosophy that continues to guide his work today.

-In addition to his clinical work, Jessie is deeply committed to advocacy and reducing barriers to affirming healthcare.
+In addition to his clinical practice, Jessie is deeply committed to advocacy and reducing barriers to affirming healthcare.
 One of the initiatives he is most proud of is providing sliding-scale and pro bono gender-affirming surgery letters for individuals pursuing medically necessary care.
-By offering these services at reduced or no cost, he strives to make mental health support and gender-affirming resources more accessible to clients who may otherwise struggle to obtain them.
-Through every aspect of his work, Jessie remains focused on helping people feel empowered, understood, and supported as they move toward healthier and more fulfilling lives.
+By offering these services at reduced or no cost, he helps expand access to mental health support and gender-affirming resources for clients who may otherwise face financial or systemic obstacles.
+Through every aspect of his work, Jessie remains dedicated to helping people feel valued, supported, and empowered as they move toward healthier and more fulfilling lives.

 • Kent State University - B.S. in Criminal Justice, 2015